Skip to main content

 Electric car battery pack and power connections.
 (Image by asharkyu/ Shutterstock.)

-The nickel-manganese-cobalt (NMC) blended cathode — developed by the U.S. Department of Energy’s Argonne National Laboratory -- enabled the widespread rollout of lithium-ion batteries throughout the marketplace.
+The nickel-manganese-cobalt (NMC) blended cathode — developed by DOE’s Argonne -- enabled the widespread rollout of lithium-ion batteries throughout the marketplace.
 Since the development of this material nearly 15 years ago, Michigan-based industries have been at the epicenter of building the batteries that use this material and the cars that use the batteries.
 Argonne’s NMC blended cathode has led to multiple commercialization agreements and the building of manufacturing plants in Michigan and Ohio.
 NMC has become a prominent cathode material in the transportation market, with applications ranging from power tools to hybrid electric vehicles and could enable large-scale energy grid storage.

 Another battery innovation comes from Tom Guarr, co-founder of Jolt Energy Storage Technologies LLC and a researcher at the Michigan State University Bioeconomy Institute in Holland, Michigan, who was chosen to participate in Argonne’s Chain Reaction Innovations in April 2018.
 Guarr is developing a small molecule that enables the production of a novel flow cell battery for energy storage.
 His work could revolutionize the field of energy storage.